 I should have put all of my time and money into marketing

-The day-to-day work was emotionally draining.
+The day-to-day work was mentally draining.
 Every day, I would sit at my desk for hours, trying to come up with captions for Instagram and Facebook posts that I knew would receive no engagement.
 The downtime was excruciating.
 The voices in my head both motivated and tormented me.
 I would post and then have to wait for hours to see if anyone would purchase.
 That was the formula, as far as I could tell.
 My competitors didn’t seem to have any problems gaining new followers and receiving engagement.
 I assumed that that in turn translated into sales.
 The work was inane and demoralising, but I was determined to find my place on social media.
 If social media posts were the only thing standing in the way of making hundreds of thousands of dollars a month, I was prepared to put in the work.
 There was a clear link between how much money I made on a daily basis, and my feelings of self-worth.
 On days where I received no orders and no engagement, I completely shut myself off from the outside world.
 My anxiety and self-doubt would swell, only to ease slightly when an order came in.
 The highs were intoxicating and the lows, devastating.

 I had no idea whether what I was experiencing was normal.
 After four months of business, I started to burn out.
 There was absolutely no correlation between effort and reward.
 Some days I worked 20 hours and made $50 and other days I worked 30 minutes and made $500.
 I thought about the business around the clock.
 As a lawyer, I was always emotionally detached from the work.
 I was a role player and nothing more.
 I would play some part in securing the financing for a $200m hotel construction, but I didn’t care if the project ever got off the ground.
 My job was to charge out my time, make money, and move on to the next client.
 It involved long hours and was mentally draining, but I found that it was relatively easy to stop thinking about the work as soon as I walked out the door.
 Now, my physical exhaustion was replaced with mental fatigue.
 I spend hundreds of hours trying to figure out what I was doing wrong.
 It felt like I had one more piece of a puzzle to put into place, but I couldn’t make it fit, no matter how much time I spent thinking about it.